RMAF Ground Defence Force

-The Royal Malaysian Air Force Ground Defence Force (Abbr.
-RMAF GDF, Pasukan Pertahanan Darat TUDM), previously known as the Royal Malaysian Air Force Ground and Air Defence Force (Pasukan Pertahanan Darat dan Udara), is an infantry unit of the Royal Malaysian Air Force.
-This unit is better known by its abbreviation from its Malay name, HANDAU.
-It is one of three ground combat units within the Royal Malaysian Air Force (RMAF) and has been part of the RMAF Regiment since the regiment's inception.
-In addition to their role as light infantry, their responsibilities include providing security forces and serving as air assault infantry.
+The Royal Malaysian Air Force Ground Defence Force (RMAF GDF; Pasukan Pertahanan Darat TUDM), commonly known by its historical acronym HANDAU, is a ground defence formation of the Royal Malaysian Air Force (RMAF).
+Operating under the RMAF Regiment, the unit provides ground defence and base security across RMAF airfields and installations.

+HANDAU was formed in 1980 in response to communist insurgent attacks against RMAF installations, taking over airbase security duties from the Malaysian Army's Royal Military Police Corps.
+The unit's evolution is closely linked with the development of the RMAF's ground combat and special operations capabilities.

+After a period in which its squadrons were reassigned as RMAF Provost units, the formation was reactivated as the RMAF Ground Defence Force in 2020.
+Alongside its primary role in airbase security, the reactivated force assumed expanded ground defence responsibilities.
+Official training includes tactical marksmanship, tracking, Military Operations on Urbanised Terrain (MOUT), force down operations, Fly Away Security (FAS), and quick-reaction counter-sabotage tactics.

+HANDAU also participates in airfield seizure and recapture exercises, utilising tactical insertion via RMAF transport aircraft to support broader air operations.

 History

 Created as Security Forces

 Initially, the Royal Malaysian Air Force (RMAF) relied on the Malaysian Army's Malaysian Military Police Corps, now known as the Royal Military Police Corps, for security at its air bases.
 However, in 1974, a mortar attack by Malayan Communist Party members on the RMAF Kuala Lumpur Air Base caused some damage.
 In 1979, another mortar attack at the same base caused more serious damage, destroying an RMAF DHC-4 Caribou transport aircraft.

-The 1974 incident prompted the Air Force Command to revise its standard operating procedures for air base security.
+The 1974 incident prompted the Air Force Headquarters to revise its standard operating procedures for air base security.
 By the end of 1976, a team led by Group Captain Abdul Kadir Abu Bakar, Squadron Leader Lai Kiat Meng, and Flight Lieutenant Mior Rosli proposed establishing a dedicated security unit under the RMAF, modelled after the Royal Air Force's RAF Regiment.
 The proposal was approved, and an experimental unit was formed under Flight Lieutenant Mior Rosli's leadership.
 Corporal Mahazir became the first RMAF airman to receive commando training at the Special Warfare Training Centre in Malacca, followed by more airmen undergoing similar training.
 A year after the 1979 mortar attack, a squadron from this unit was ready for duty.